KarelZe/thesis/references/obsidian/chapters/🛌Embeddings.md

 [[@vaswaniAttentionAllYou2017]] train the Transformer on pre-trained token embeddings.
 To obtain token embeddings from raw input sequences, the sequence is first split into individual vocabulary elements, so-called *tokens*.
 Depending on the tokenization strategy, tokens can be as fine-grained as individual characters, or more coarse-grained sub-words (cite some famous papers), or words.
 The vocabulary $V$ consists of $N_{V}=|V|$ elements and maps tokens onto unique integer keys, referred to as token-ids. [[@phuongFormalAlgorithmsTransformers2022]]

-The vocabulary may include special tokens, like `UNKWN` token to handle out-of-vocabulary items or to mark the beginning or end of sequence with the `BOS` or `EOS` token.
+The vocabulary may include special tokens, like `UNK` token to handle out-of-vocabulary items or to mark the beginning or end of sequence with the `BOS` or `EOS` token.

 Consider the input sequence "Kings and Queens"; a small vocabulary of $V=[0,N_v]$, and a mapping between token and token-id of $\text{queen}\mapsto 0$; $\text{king}\mapsto 1$ .
 Applying tokenizing by words, after common pre-processing like stemming and stopword removal, yields a sequence of token-ids $x$ given by $[1, 0]$. <mark style="background: #FFB8EBA6;">(What about EOS / BOS?)</mark>[^ 1]